milonmaze/privacy-terms-observatory-beta/foundation.wikimedia.org/wiki/Privacy_policy.md

-Because we believe that you shouldn't have to provide personal information to participate in the free knowledge movement, you may:
+Because we believe that you should not have to provide personal information to participate in the free knowledge movement, you may:

 Read, edit, or use any Wikimedia Site without registering an account.
 Register for an account without providing an email address or real name.